-Our commitment to transparency and clarity of communication with our shareholders is perhaps most keenly evidenced in the Letters to Shareholders from the Chair.
-These Letters, personally penned by the Chair and accompanying each annual and interim report, have consistently provided in-depth discussion and analyses of the Group's business, the markets in which we operate, and the regional and global socioeconomic developments impacting our markets.
+Our commitment to transparency and clarity of communication with our shareholders is perhaps most keenly evidenced in the Letters to Shareholders from the Chair and the Vice Chair.
+These Letters, personally penned by the Chair and the Vice Chair and accompanying each annual and interim report, have consistently provided in-depth discussion and analyses of the Group's business, the markets in which we operate, and the regional and global socioeconomic developments impacting our markets.

 Our AGM, also, provides an excellent platform for open communication between shareholders and the Board.
-The chairs of the Board and of its committees are routinely present to answer queries raised by shareholders.
+The chairs of the Board and of the Board committees are routinely present to answer queries raised by shareholders.
 The External Auditor also attends and reports to shareholders at the AGM every year.
 Notice of the AGM and related papers are sent to shareholders at least 20 clear business days before the meeting.
 Each separate issue is proposed by a separate resolution from the Chair.
 The meeting enjoys strong participation from shareholders.

-Shareholder Participation in AGMs is illustrated as follows:
+Shareholder participation in AGMs is illustrated as follows: